 TeamStation AI / /engineering-team-topologies

-Short answer: Engineering Team Topologies for Agentic AI Workflows explains how TeamStation AI turns nearshore engineering from a vendor coordination problem into a governed operating model.
+Short answer: Engineering Capacity Topology Optimization for the AI SDLC explains how TeamStation AI turns nearshore engineering from a vendor coordination problem into a governed operating model.

 Use it when the buying question is not only who can provide engineers, but how the work will be evaluated, launched, governed, secured, measured, and kept accountable.